BradyAJohnston/setup-blender/README.md

               run: blender --version
 ```

+## Caching

+This action automatically caches downloaded Blender archives to speed up subsequent runs.
+The cache key is based on:
+- Operating system (`runner.os`)
+- Architecture (`runner.arch`)
+- Full Blender version (`FULL_VERSION`)

+When the same version is requested on the same platform, the cached download will be restored instead of downloading again.
+This significantly reduces action runtime and bandwidth usage.

+The cache is managed automatically by the action - no configuration is required.

 Notes:
 - `daily` builds come from the daily builder and are not official releases.
 Use for testing against upcoming changes.
 - If omitted, `version` defaults to `latest`.